Medical Errors at Hospitals

 How Much Money Can I Expect?

 This all depends on the severity of your injuries and the degree in which the dentist in question was negligent.
 In most cases, economic damages are awarded for any additional surgeries or medical procedures you require following the incident.
 Non-economic damages are levied for the unquantifiable damages you may experience through pain and suffering or loss of wages.
 Finally, if the negligence was particularly egregious the courts may place punitive damages against the defendant.

-Do Not Delay – Call Brown Trial Firm LLP
+Do Not Delay – Call Brown Trial Firm, PLLC

 Dental malpractice can be extraordinarily painful and potentially embarrassing.
 You need not go it alone, no matter how hopeless the situation may seem.
-Contact Brown Trial Firm LLP today and we can provide a no-cost consultation to review your case and offer the best possible options.
+Contact Brown Trial Firm, PLLC today and we can provide a no-cost consultation to review your case and offer the best possible options.
 Call (866) 393-2611 or (254) 269-6700 for more information.